 Now, some people do not want to invest by themselves.
 For these people, investing with a Robo-advisor is the next best thing.

-In fact, the only decision you need to take is to choose a Robo-advisor.
-It is an important decision, but it is significantly easier than all the necessary decisions for investing yourself.
+The only decision you need to take is to choose a Robo-advisor.
+It is an important decision, but it is significantly easier than all the necessary decisions for investing by yourself.